 - Side effects.
 Most people tolerate whey protein well.
 High doses can cause nausea, increased bowel movements, thirst, cramps, bloating, and headache.

 - Risks.
-While some people with lactose intolerance rely on whey protein, people with milk allergy should not.
+People with milk allergy or sensitivity should not use whey protein.
 It could cause an allergic reaction.
 If you have kidney disease, check with a doctor before using any type of protein powder.

 - Interactions.
-If you take any medicines or supplements regularly, talk to your doctor before you start using whey protein.
-It could interact with antibiotics and certain medicines for osteoporosis (alendronate, or Fosamax) or Parkinson's disease (levodopa).
+If you take any medicines or supplements regularly, talk to your health care provider before you start using whey protein.
+It could interact with antibiotics and certain medicines such as Fosamax for osteoporosis or levodopa for Parkinson's disease.